 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.

-Doctorate -Couple and Family Therapy or a closely related field
+Doctorate -Clinical Psychology or related field

 Required Application Materials

 A diversity, equity, and inclusion statement (a statement addressing how your past/and or potential contributions to diversity, equity, and inclusion will advance our program’s commitment to cultural responsivity and inclusive excellence)

 Names and contact information for three references; letters of recommendation may be requested at a later date